tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-tezsign.md

 tezbake tezsign init
 ```

+> **🚨 CRITICAL WARNING: Master Password**
+>
-> **Critical Warning**: > You will be prompted to set a Master Password.
+> You will be prompted to set a Master Password.
 Choose this carefully.
-It CANNOT be changed later.
 >
+> **IMPORTANT:**
+>
+> * The Master Password CANNOT be changed later
-> 🚨🚨🚨 Save your Master Password somewhere safe.
-This is the ONLY way to get access to your TezSign keys.
+> * Save your Master Password somewhere safe
+> * This is the ONLY way to access your TezSign keys
+> * Loss of this password means permanent loss of access to your keys

 ### 2. Generate your baking keys directly on the device